mtao/nyu-intro-to-computer-science/slides/welcome.md

 ## Assignments

-You will have somewhere around 7 assignments.
+You will have somewhere around 7 assignments, due Fridays at midnight.

 --